Waverley Christian College: Narre Warren South campus

 Narre Warren South campus was established in 2012.
-There were over 900 students enrolled in 2021 from Prep to Year 12.
+There were almost 700 students enrolled in 2018 from Prep to Year 12.
 Facilities include a library, arts and technology specialist classrooms, as well as science and computer laboratories.
 The Junior Primary Centre was refurbished for the beginning of the 2016 school year.
 Construction of a new multi purpose centre, incorporating a gymnasium and performing arts theatre, was completed in April 2016.
 A new Primary School building was completed at the beginning of the 2017 school year.